Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-The last step, only under the a priori bounds condition, follows from McMullen's rigidity theorem~\cite{Mc1} (Theorem $10.2$).
-He has shown that an infinitely renormalizable quadratic polynomial-like map with \textit{a priori} bounds does not have any nontrivial invariant line field on its Julia set.
-The same proof works for degree $d$ unicritical polynomial-like maps.
+The last step follows from McMullen's rigidity Theorem (\cite{Mc1}, Theorem $10.2$).
+He has shown that an infinitely renormalizable quadratic polynomial-like mapping with \textit{a priori} bounds does not support any nontrivial invariant line fields on its Julia set.
+The same proof works for unicritical polynomial-like mappings of any degree.
 It follows that any q.c.\ conjugacy $h$ between $f$ and $\tilde{f}$ satisfies $\overline{\partial}h=0 $ almost everywhere on the Julia set.
 Therefore, $h$ is a hybrid conjugacy between $f$ and $\tilde{f}$.
-However, if all infinitely renormalizable unicritical maps in a given combinatorial class satisfy the \textit{a priori} bounds condition, it is easier to show that q.c.\ conjugacy implies hybrid conjugacy for that class rather than showing that there is no nontrivial invariant line field on the Julia set.
-Since we are going to apply our theorem to combinatorial classes for which \textit{a priori} bounds have been established, we will prove this in Proposition~\ref{openclosed}.
+However, if all infinitely renormalizable unicritical maps in a given combinatorial class satisfy the \textit{a priori} bounds condition, there is an easier way to show that q.c.\ conjugate maps are hybrid conjugate in that class.
+Since we are going to apply our theorem to combinatorial classes for which \textit{a priori} bounds has been established, we will prove this in Proposition~\ref{openclosed}.

 So assume that $f$ and $\tilde{f}$ are topologically conjugate.
 We want to show the following: